 The proposed research project is around conducting feasibility studies on the purification and conditioning of industrial hemicellulosic C5 sugars from a number of potentially commercial wheat straw liquor fractions.
 The research will propose experiments where data for the ultimate evaluation of enzymatic hydrolysis vs. a selected comparative list of acid hydrolysis can be included.
 The purpose is in acquiring a detailed analysis of the potential monomeric sugars.

-The Nuxalk First Nations is being empowered by the provincial government to take more control over its socio and economic affairs.
-One critical part of the transitioning is to manage their forest resources through a community forest license.
-The Nuxalk Development Corporation will be an active participant in their economic future, particularly in the area of forest land management, energy planning, community development and the manufacturing of wood and non-wood products.
+The Ulkatcho First Nation is being empowered by the provincial government to take more control over its socio and economic affairs.
+One critical parts of the transitioning is for the Ulkatcho First Nation to manage their forest resources and operate forest related, manufacturing and energy businesses.
+The Yun Ka Whuten Development LP will be an active participant in their economic future, particularly in the area of forest land management, energy planning, community development and the manufacturing of wood and non-wood products.

 This research project will explore what barriers -- economics, policy, or otherwise -- exist to restoring unhealthy Douglas-fir forests in central British Columbia.
 These forests have reached a state where it is currently not feasible for timber companies to make any profit from harvesting timber in those stands, which only serves to worsen the problem.
 In order to find a solution, not only do the barriers need to be identified, but also the risks of both action and non-action.